nicojs/presentations/uva-2024/labs/stryker-assignment.md

 Design a mutator that proofs that this line of code isn't well tested.
 Test out your mutator by manually inserting the mutant into the code yourself and running the tests.
 Do the tests still pass?

-Write down a short report where you explain what mutator is needed and why it isn't well tested.

 ![](../img/labs/exercise-4.png)

 ---

 ### 1.5.
 Implement the mutator

 Implement the mutator designed in exercise 4 mutator.
-A empty mutator is prepared for just this occasion: "assignment-operator-mutator.ts".
+A empty mutator is prepared for just this occasion: "uva-mutator.ts".
 Make sure TypeScript compiler is running in watch mode.

 Test that your mutator works by executing StrykerJS on the basic.js file.
 There should be a surviving mutant on line 61.